BPEC: An R Package for Bayesian Phylogeographic and Ecological Clustering: Model

 To complete the model, prior distributions are defined on the model parameters.
 The number of migrations is assumed to be uniform between 0 and $K_{\max}$ (corresponding to $1$ and $K_{\max}+1$ clusters).
 Other prior distributions (e.g.,~Poisson) could be used instead, but we do not explore this direction here.
 The $|m_k|$ observations of each of the migrating haplotypes $m_k$ are each assigned uniformly to one of the clusters in $\mathcal{C}_k$, similarly with the $deg(m_k)$ clades connected to it (where degree represents the number of edges connected to node $m_k$), so the prior probability of each clustering conditional of the migrating haplotypes (and their clusters) is simply a combinatorial coefficient.

 The means and variances of each clustering are assigned different priors for the longitude-latitude versus the remaining covariates:

 and we assume that any off-diagonal entries of $\Sigma_k$ in dimensions $3:d$ are 0.
 By convention, the first two coordinates of $Y$ always represent longitude and latitude, normalised such that the mean of both is zero and the average (between longitude and latitude) variance 1, using the same normalising factor for both longitude and latitude to reflect the isotropy of the two dimensions.
+Note that longitude and latitude are treated as Euclidean coordinates, which means that datasets spanning a very large region may result in distorted results.
 The remaining coordinates correspond to environmental or phenotypic characteristics (if available), which are normalised to sample mean 0 and marginal variance 1.
 We impose uncorrelated environmental/phenotypic characteristics by forcing the covariance matrices to be 0 on any off-diagonal entries except for the one correponding to longitude-latitude.
 This is because the concentration parameter $\gamma$ of an Inverse Wishart needs to be at least as $d_{\Sigma}+2$ in order to be well-defined, where $d_{\Sigma}$ is the dimension of the covariance matrix modelled.
 In our case, if we model the entire covariance matrix through an Inverse Wishart, $\gamma$ would be forced to a minimum of $3+d$, which (for moderate $d$) corresponds to low prior variance and can be too restrictive.
 We thus restrict the Inverse-Wishart prior for the geographical covariates only and place independent Inverse-Gamma priors on the remaining diagonal elements of $\Sigma_k$.

 Perhaps the most important prior distributions here are the ones relating to the shape $\Sigma$ of each cluster, namely the parameters of the Inverse-Wishart prior $\gamma$ and $\psi$, as these define the prior belief of the spread of each cluster.
 Although the parameter $\gamma$ is allowed to vary and hence can adapt depending on information from the data, nevertheless too large or too small values of $\psi$ (corresponding to a prior belief of geographically widely spread versus tiny clusters) will have an impact on the posterior inference.
 The default setting in \pkg{BPEC} is that clusters are a priori expected to span about $30\%$ of the total range.